Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Introduction

 \section{Introduction}

 The 50 kton INO-ICAL\cite{inowhite} is a proposed underground high energy physics experiment at Theni, India (\ang{9;57;50.1}\,N \ang{77;16;21.8}\,E) to study the neutrino oscillation parameters using atmospheric neutrinos.
 The primary aim of the experiment is to determine the sign of the mass-squared difference \mbox{$\Delta m^2_{32}$ $\left(=m^2_3-m^2_2\right)$} using matter effects.
 The ICAL detector can also be used to probe the value of \mbox{leptonic CP-phase $\left(\delta_{cp}\right)$} and last but not the least to search for physics beyond the standard model using neutrino oscillations.
 The Resistive Plate Chamber (RPC)\cite{rpc_p1,rpc_p2} has been chosen as the active detector element for the ICAL detector.
 As part of the ICAL R\&D program, a 12-layer stack of 2\,m\,$\times$\,2\,m RPCs have been operational at IICHEP, Madurai (\ang{9;56;14.5}\,N \ang{78;00;47.9}\,E, on the surface, 160\,m above mean sea level) since the last few years.
-The various detector properties like position and time resolution of RPCs, detector efficiencies, strip multiplicities, detector noise, etc are studied using this RPC stack to understand the performance and long term stability of the RPCs.
-The same data are also used to study the cosmic ray muon \cite{pethu1}.
+The various detector properties like position and time resolution of RPCs, detector efficiencies, strip multiplicities, detector noise, etc. are studied using this RPC stack to understand the performance and long term stability of the RPCs.
+The same data are also used to study the cosmic ray muons \cite{pethu1}.
 The data collected near magnetic equator gives us vital information regarding the capabilities of the simulation packages.
-As the current experimental setup is located within 81\,km from INO-Site, in-depth analysis of this data also improves the packages which are being used in the Monte-Carlo simulations for this project.